 May 28/09: Negotiations.
 The Hellenic Navy’s Chief of staff, vice-admiral George Karamalikis, announces the future direction of Greece’s naval procurement. among these items, DefenceNET Greece reports that:

 “The HN has decided to accept the 3 T 214 submarines that are being constructed in Greece but the first submarine of the PAPANIKOLIS class, that was build in Germany, is not going to be received by the Navy.
 Instead, a new submarine will be ordered, in order to fulfill the demand for 4 T 214 submarines.”

-Meanwhile, the other 3 submarines are reportedly complete now, or very close to it.
+Greece is trying to cancel its 4-boat contract, but that could be expensive, in several ways.
+The other 3 submarines are reportedly complete now, or very close to it.
 Pipinos was launched in April 2007, Matrozos followed in 2008, and Katsonis was launched at the end of 2008.
 Not one of them has been accepted for service.
-Sources currently report payments to TKMS of almost EUR 2 billion, but accumulated payment arrears of EUR 524 million ($770 million): EUR 300 million claimed by Hellenic Shipyards SA, and EUR 224 million owed to HDW.
+Sources currently report payments to TKMS of almost EUR 2 billion, but also accumulated payment arrears of EUR 524 million ($770 million): EUR 300 million claimed by Hellenic Shipyards SA, and EUR 224 million owed to HDW.